Supermarine Spitfire: Flight testing

-The production test was usually quite a brisk affair; the initial circuit lasted less than 10 minutes and the main flight took between 20 and 30 minutes.
-Then, the aircraft received a final once-over by our ground mechanics, any faults were rectified, and the Spitfire was ready for collection.

-I loved the Spitfire in all of her many versions, but I have to admit that the later marks, although they were faster than the earlier ones, were also much heavier, so did not handle so well.
-You did not have such positive control over them.
-One test of manoeuvrability was to throw her into a flick-roll and see how many times she rolled.
-With the Mark II or the Mark V one got two-and-a-half flick-rolls, but the Mark IX was heavier and you got only one-and-a-half.
-With the later and still heavier versions, one got even less.
-The essence of aircraft design is compromise, and an improvement at one end of the performance envelope is rarely achieved without a deterioration somewhere else.Price and Spick 1997, p.
-70.

 When the last Spitfire rolled out in February 1948, a total of 20,351 examples of all variants had been built, including two-seat trainers, with some Spitfires remaining in service well into the 1950s.
 The Spitfire was the only British fighter aircraft to be in continuous production before, during, and after the Second World War.

 Design

 Airframe

 In the mid-1930s, aviation design teams worldwide began developing a new generation of fighter aircraft.
 The French Dewoitine D.520 and the German Messerschmitt Bf 109, for example, were designed to take advantage of new techniques of monocoque construction, and the availability of new, high-powered, liquid-cooled, in-line aero engines.
-They also featured refinements such as retractable undercarriages, fully enclosed cockpits, and low-drag, all-metal wings.
+They also had refinements such as retractable undercarriages, fully enclosed cockpits, and low-drag, all-metal wings.
 These advances had been introduced on civil airliners years before, but were slow to be adopted by the military, who favoured the biplane's simplicity and manoeuvrability.

 Mitchell's design aims were to create a well-balanced, high-performance fighter aircraft capable of fully exploiting the power of the Merlin engine, while being relatively easy to fly.
 At the time, with France as an ally, and Germany thought to be the most likely future opponent, no enemy fighters were expected to appear over Great Britain.
 German bombers would have to fly to the UK over the North Sea, and Germany did not have any single-engine fighters with the range to accompany them.
 To carry out the mission of home defence, the design was intended to allow the Spitfire to climb quickly to intercept enemy bombers.